 A Comprehensive, Easy-to-Use Solution for Primary Care Providers

-Teleretinal Diabetic Retinopathy Screening (TDRS) is an approach that combines retinal imaging and teleophthalmology software technology with remote interpretation by a licensed eye care professional.
-TDRS offers a proven, reliable and cost-effective strategy to drive compliance rates, reduce wait times, lower long-term treatment costs, while improving access and convenience for patients with diabetes.
+Teleretinal Screening for Diabetic Retinopathy is an approach that combines retinal imaging and teleophthalmology software technology with remote interpretation by a licensed eye care professional.
+Teleretinal screening offers a proven, reliable and cost-effective strategy to drive compliance rates, reduce wait times, lower long-term treatment costs, while improving access and convenience for patients with diabetes.

 Download this document to learn: